 It is really hard to tell if it is an art museum or an airport.
 Because Yogyakarta International Airport (YIA), modernity fused effortlessly with Javanese traditional touches.
 Pleasing every eye with its cultural installations across the terminal from expert artisans.

 For this reason alone, YIA Airport becomes a passing place not only for passengers.
-But also, the general public who comes to do free sightseeing.
+But also for the locals living around the airport area that comes to do free sightseeing.

 Operating since 2019, YIA Airport now opens as the ultimate airport in Yogyakarta Special Region.
 Its location sidesteps to the southern direction, precisely in Kulon Progo.
 Replacing the former airport that is much closer to the city, Adisutjipto International Airport.

 This time, it might take about 1,5 to 2 hours to get to the airport.
 Yet, the astonishing wide sea and mountains scenes around will make the long trip worth it.
 As one of the grandest airports in Indonesia, YIA Airport comes well prepared with the infrastructure.

 The whole buildings are able to withstand up to 8.8 earthquakes.
 It even owns an early detection system for earthquakes, tsunamis, and extreme weather.
 Considering the fact that Yogyakarta experiences earthquakes pretty frequently.
 Although mostly in small magnitudes.
 And of course, a crisis center is available in a close range.